Kurento/kurento/source/user/installation_dev.rst

 These builds end up being uploaded to *Development* repositories so they can be installed by anyone.
 Use these if you want to develop *Kurento itself*, or if you want to try the latest changes before they are officially released.

 .. warning::
+   Pre-release builds always represent the current state on the software development; 99% of the time this is stable code, very close to what will end up being released.

-   The pre-release version always represents the current state on the software development, so it can include undocumented changes, regressions, bugs or deprecations. **Never** use pre-release builds in a production environment.
+   However, in the other 1% of cases it might include undocumented changes, regressions, bugs or deprecations.
+It's safer to be conservative and **never** use pre-release builds in a production environment.

 .. note::
-   If you are looking to build KMS from the source code, then you should check the section :ref:`dev-kms` in the developer documentation.
+   If you are looking to build KMS from the source code, then you should check the section aimed at development of *KMS itself*: :ref:`dev-kms`.